Mr-Un1k0d3r/MaliciousDLLGenerator/README.md

 ```

 ```
-copy winword.exe to a writable location add the malicious dll (use the oart switch) in the same folder and rename it to oart.dll
+copy C:\Program Files (x86)\Microsoft Office\root\Office16\winword.exe to a writable location
+add the malicious dll (use the oart switch) in the same folder and rename it to oart.dll

+it can be trigged remotely using COM object.
+Winword can be started without GUI using the following command:
+C:\yourpath\winword.exe /Automation -Embedding
 ```

 # Credit